-Neuronetics' Board of Directors currently consists of eight directors: John Bakewell, Robert Cascella, Sheryl Conley, Brian Farley, Wilfred Jaeger, Glenn Muir, Bruce Shook and Keith J. Sullivan.
-Mr. Farley has communicated his decision to retire from our Board immediately after the Annual Meeting and not stand for reelection.
-Each of our other directors has been nominated to serve as a director this year.
+Neuronetics' Board of Directors currently consists of eight directors: John Bakewell, Robert Cascella, Sheryl Conley, Wilfred Jaeger, Glenn Muir, Megan Rosengarten, Bruce Shook and Keith J. Sullivan.
+Each of our current directors has been nominated to serve as a director this year.
 Each director to be elected and qualified will hold office until our next annual meeting of stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the seven nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the seven nominees named below.
+Accordingly, the eight nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by Neuronetics.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.